cloudposse/docs/content/faq/is-it-possible-to-use-only-some-parts.md

 2. Using `helmfile` to deploy multiple charts (could be replaced with umbrella charts)
 3. Using `chamber` for Secrets (could be swapped out with HashiCorp's Vault)
 4. Using `build-harness` to glue the piece above together
-5. Using a container-base pipeline system like Codefresh (could be replaced by )
+5. Using a container-base pipeline system like Codefresh (could be replaced by AWS CodeBuild, CircleCI, GitLab CI, Jenkins, and others)

-Swapping out any one of those components is possible, but we cannot anticipate what the implications of making that change.
+Swapping out any one of those components is possible, but we cannot anticipate the implications of making that change.